 On the horizon is the annual CHARACTER COUNTS!
 6 Pillars 6K/3K Run/Walk Saturday, February 1 at 9 a.m. beginning and ending at Palencia Elementary School.
 Online registration is available at RaceSmith.com.

-Race proceeds will support CHARACTER COUNTS! initiatives throughout the St. Johns County School District (SJCSD).
+Race proceeds support CHARACTER COUNTS! initiatives throughout the St. Johns County School District.
 The run/walk is open to all ages, and the top three winners will be awarded in each of the age categories as well as the overall male and female finishers.
-A cash donation will be awarded to the top three to five schools with the most registrants.
-Last year these schools were Ocean Palms Elementary, Alice B. Landrum Middle and Valley Ridge Academy.
-All race registrants will receive a tech t-shirt and lots of other goodies from area businesses and organizations.
-At the finish line, each race participant will receive a commemorative dog tag which is the fifth design in its series.
+A cash donation will be awarded to the top three schools with the most registrants.
+Race participants who preregister will receive a t-shirt and other goodies from area businesses and organizations.
+At the finish line, each race participant will receive a commemorative dog tag.